-explores the human form in all its complexity and from a multitude of perspectives that range from the classical figure to the abstract while creating a juxtaposition of vivid color, delineating line, intriguing forms, and fluid brush strokes.
-Many of Najda’s paintings, at first, appear impenetrable but ambiguity is the essence of his work; a voyage of discovery and an exploration of the primitive-self while exploring the boundaries between imagination and the subconscious, produce an abstraction of thought.
-Najda calls this elemental art ‘quantism’.
+Stephen Najda explores the human form in all its complexity from a multitude of perspectives; ranging from the classical nude to the tragedy of the human condition to abstraction of the mind by using a juxtaposition of vivid color, delineating line, intriguing form, and fluid brush strokes to create a powerful narrative.
+Many of the paintings at first appear impenetrable, but the ambiguity is the essence of the work.
+Art is an adventure and when painting Najda likes to delve into the unknown.
+He regards it as a voyage of discovery, an exploration of the primitive-self, exploring the boundary between imagination and subconscious dream, to produce an ‘abstraction of thought’ or elemental art ‘quantism’.

 Najda will exhibit Ghosts in the Wall at Agora Gallery in December 2022.
 This painting was done in Poland as a homage to the artist’s Polish heritage and the innocent lives lost to the atrocities of brutal dictators.
 History is repeating itself today with the Russian invasion of Ukraine .